 She was also a true feminine figure at her core, regardless of her tough exterior, which is something I admire tremendously.
 Femininity is a characteristic which I honestly find rarely present.

 The way Vreeland expressed her feelings towards her significant other was marvelous, made me look forward to falling in love!
 She views love as a glamorous adventure, which is something we are both very fond of.
-The fact that she remained slightly shy of her husband ever after all the years they've spent together is something I feel like I will be able to relate to.
+The fact that she remained slightly shy of her husband even after all the years they've spent together is something I feel like I will be able to relate to.
 It is the burning passion which kept her wanting to always make him happy.

 “You know the greatest thing is passion, without it what have you got?
 I mean if you love someone you can love them as much as you can love them but if it isn’t a passion, it isn’t burning, it isn’t on fire, you haven’t lived.”